Robitx/gp.nvim/README.md

 </p>

 ### [Here is the full 5 minute example of using the plugin](https://youtu.be/UBc5dL1qBrc)

 ## Goals and Features

 The goal is to extend Neovim with the **power of GPT models in a simple unobtrusive extensible way.**
 Trying to keep things as native as possible - reusing and integrating well with the natural features of (Neo)vim.

 - **Streaming responses**
   - no spinner wheel and waiting for the full answer
   - response generation can be canceled half way through
   - properly working undo (response can be undone with a single `u`)
 - **Infinitely extensible** via hook functions specified as part of the config
   - hooks have access to everything in the plugin and are automatically registered as commands
   - see [Configuration](#4-configuration) and [Extend functionality](#extend-functionality) sections for details
-- **Minimum dependencies** (`neovim`, `curl` and `grep`)
+- **Minimum dependencies** (`neovim`, `curl`, `grep` and optionally `sox`)
   - zero dependencies on other lua plugins to minimize chance of breakage
 - **ChatGPT like sessions**
   - just good old neovim buffers formated as markdown with autosave and few buffer bound shortcuts
   - last chat also quickly accessible via toggable popup window
   - chat finder - management popup for searching, previewing, deleting and opening chat sessions
 - **Instructable text/code operations**
   - templating mechanism to combine user instructions, selections etc into the gpt query
   - multimodal - same command works for normal/insert mode, with selection or a range
   - many possible output targets - rewrite, prepend, append, new buffer, popup
   - non interactive command mode available for common repetitive tasks implementable as simple hooks
-	  (explain something in a popup window, write unit tests for selected code into a new buffer, finish selected code based on comments in it, etc.)
+    (explain something in a popup window, write unit tests for selected code into a new buffer,
+    finish selected code based on comments in it, etc.)
+- **Speech to text support**
+  - a mouth is 2-4x faster than fingers when it comes to outputting words - use it where it makes sense
+    (dicating comments and notes, asking gpt questions, giving instructions for code operations, ..)

 ## Changelog

 ### !!
 Version 1.x.x brings a breaking change !!

 The commands now work with [ranges](https://neovim.io/doc/user/usr_10.html#10.3) and the commands with `Visual` prefix were dropped.

 Specifically the commands`:GpChatNew`, `:GpRewrite`, `:GpAppend`, `:GpPrepend`, `:GpEnew`, `:GpPopup` and
 their shortcuts now work across modes, either:

 - as pure user commands without context in normal/insert mode
 - with current selection (using whole lines) as a context in visual/Visual mode
 - with specified range (such as `%` for the entire current buffer => `:%GpRewrite`)